 Ok even cynical old us were backpackers once and who doesn’t like a bit of a party, (and of course everyone has their own perceptions of what paradise should be like), but go and do it somewhere else less idyllic that can’t be ruined, or already has been – like Pai or Ibiza?

 Sure a lot of money has flowed into the town along with the tubers but in other ways Vang Vieng has paid dearly for being pretty and will certainly never be the same again.

 If you are backpacking around Laos you’ve got to go there – it’s a rite of passage – but just try and consider the locals and local culture: don’t forget to check out the scenery a bit, play safe and show some respect!
 (Last time we were there we felt compelled to say something to 2 English girls we came across about to ‘visit’ a Hmong village in their bikinis!?)

-A sliver lining to the over-popularity of Vang Vieng cloud is that it takes the pressure off other small, picturesque, northern Lao towns, so whilst we gave up including Vang Vieng in our Lao itineraries a long while ago, (primarily due to customer feedback), we now include a 2 day stay in the equally spectacular surrounds of Nong Khiaw, so check that out whilst it remains idyllic!
+A silver lining to the over-popularity of Vang Vieng cloud is that it takes the pressure off other small, picturesque, northern Lao towns, so whilst we gave up including Vang Vieng in our Lao itineraries a long while ago, (primarily due to customer feedback), we now include a 2-day stay in the equally spectacular surrounds of Nong Khiaw, so check that out whilst it remains idyllic!

 Cheers and sabai dee!